Top 10 Things that will break on 1st March when GA4 auto-migrations starts

 3. Google Ads inflation caused by over-counting of conversions due to GA4, no deduping same-session conversions.
 Visiting a print order pages would be an example of this.

-4. GDPR privacy violations due to inline remarketing settings that are set to OFF get auto-changed to ON, such as allowAdFeatures/allow_google_signals or allowAdPersonalizationSignals/allow_ad_personalization_signals.
+4. GDPR privacy violations due to inline remarketing settings that are set to OFF get auto-changed to ON.
+Such as allowAdFeatures/allow_google_signals or allowAdPersonalizationSignals/allow_ad_personalization_signals.
 The Google Ads cost data importer in the GA4 set-up wizard auto-enables ad personalisation.

 5. Any website using mobile AMP pages will under-report, as GA4 does not support AMP.